dddrrreee/cs340lx-25aut/labs/6-logic-analyzer/README.md

 C code (4) then restores registers and then jumps to the interrupted code.

 Ideally we could:
-  1. Get rid of this jump (wasteful, pipeline bubble, potential icache issue)
+  1. Get rid of the jump to and from the C handler (wasteful, pipeline bubble, potential icache issue)
   2. Only save and restore *exactly* those registers used by the C handler.
+It's short (and will be shorter) so there's some chance it doesn't use all ARM registers.

+And it turns out we can, and without much work!

 The `arm-none-eabi-gcc` compiler we use provides attributes for the different ARM interrupt handlers.
 If you use it, it will
   1. Save all the caller registers (since they are live)
   2. Return using a `movs` with the right offset for the `lr`.

+As a result we don't need to use the interrupt trampoline, at least as long as we setup the stack pointer before hand.

-To use it, we declare `int_vector` as:
+To use the `IRQ` attribute, we declare `int_vector` as:
 ```
     __attribute__((interrupt("IRQ"), aligned(32)))
     void int_vector(void) {